 If you want to stream at an event with hundreds of people in attendance, you will need your own private network.
 Everyone using the event’s network will take from your broadband capabilities.
 There are a few options you can consider.

 The speed you get through MIFI equipment is similar to what you would get from your phone in the same area.
 You still need a solid connection to stream.
 Check with your wireless provider to see what options work best with their devices.
-You can also get a device like the Skyroam Solis that offers pay-as-you-go plans.
+You can also get a portable device like the Solis that offers pay-as-you-go plans.

 You can also rent an Internet kit that provides 4G up to a certain amount of devices through companies like Trade Show Internet.
 This can be quite expensive, especially for new streamers.

-If you need to stream in a remote area where there is no internet available, you might be able to do so through a long-distance WIFI connection.
+If you need to stream in a remote area where there is no internet connection available, you might be able to do so through a long-distance WIFI connection.
 Read this guide from Epiphan Video for more information.

 Depending on your content, streaming from WIFI is an option, but should be avoided if you can have a wired connection.
 A simple ethernet cable can help you produce a much more valuable broadcast.
-As technology changes, your ability to stream on WIFI will increase, but so will the options for live-streaming.
+As technology changes, your ability to stream on WIFI will increase, but so will the options for live streaming.